Checklist for Surgery

-- No food after midnight (Water is OK).
+- No food after midnight (Small amount of water is OK).

-- You will leave a deposit for the low end of the estimate on the morning of surgery.
+- The low end of the estimate will be collected as a deposit the morning of surgery.

-- We perform surgeries from 8am – 2pm; you will be contacted as soon as we are finished (No News is Good News!).
+- We perform surgeries from 9am – 5pm; you will be contacted as soon as we are finished.

-- We will discuss medications, give you some exercises to do at home, we will show you any x-rays, and answer any additional questions.
+- We will discuss medications, give you some exercises to do at home, review and answer any additional questions.

 - It is not uncommon for your pet to be a little sleepy or wobbly when they go home.

-- There will be a bandage over the catheter site.
+- There may be a bandage over the IV catheter site.
 This can be removed when you get home.

 - Medications can begin the first evening.

 - Pick a time that works for you (6p-6a, 7p-7a, etc.).